 Power supply: The meter indicates input voltage, and has a red mark at 100V.
 The label says "Input Voltage, set to 100V".
 Note that 100V is standard AC power in Japan.
 The voltage-selector knob is marked for -20, -10, 0, 10, and 20 volts; relative to 100V.
 The output connectors are very similar to those on the RS-1 power supplies.
 All of the major components are Japanese brands.
 The transformer was made by "Taiyo Denki" (lit. means 'Sun Electric'), and is dated Showa 27.7 using the Japanese calendar (this date is July 1952).
 One of the selenium stacks has the same date.
 The transformer is rated for 50/60 Hz only.

-Additional info from Bill Howard, who has studied the radio in person:
+Additional info from the late Bill Howard, who has studied the radio in person:

 The Ammo can set transmitter made use of a 6J5 as the oscillator.
 Crystal connected between grid and plate [Pierce].
 Plate output of 6L6 to tank coil/tuning capacitors has a coil L2 of 25mh between antenna and ground, (assume this is tank coil), L1 is a 2 mH coil with a 10 ohm resistor across it in the plate lead from the 6L6 tube to the antenna line.
 L3 seems to be a 2 mh coil, (I can not find it in the picture) in the antenna line between the two variable capacitors, and a 6 volt 100 ma lamp in the antenna lead.
 L4 is the open air coil which is connected across the 6 volt lamp.
 Power input is 6.3 volts and 400 volts.
 Capacitors are bolted to the front panel and have a metal panel bolted to their rears.
 On this panel are two angle brackets mounting the tube sockets so tubes are horizontal mounted.
 Saves space.
 The resistors look like WWII Japanese mfg [and the mica caps are marked with Japanese brand names].
 This is high quality construction and is not a lab prototype set as is the bag radio set [Set #5].